maxmurdoch/flock/src/pages/flyUnlimited.md

       text: >-
         Have peace of mind that your equipment is also protected with storage, transit, and theft insurance.
       title: Out-of-flight protection
-  title: 'Designed For Frequent Flyers'
+  title: 'Designed for frequent flyers'
 how:
   description: >-
     We’re redefining insurance.
 With Fly Unlimited, you control your policy.
 At all times.